Gio1995/Algorithms/README.md

 -Eisenberg and McGuire:
 Algorithm to implement critical section without the use of the semaphores.
 This algorithm implement an array flags of type "enum state" where each cell can take three values: IDLE, WAITING and ACTIVE.
 Each process decides to set, using these values, its own status.

+-Bakery:
+Algorithm to implement critical section without the use of the semaphores.
+This algorithm implement the idea that every process to be executed should take a number, as well as people when they have to book the bread.